Skip to main content

 Wait for the child process to finish and get the output, returns (output, err):

-• err - The error code if the operation is failed, which is an integer if any
+• err: The error if the operation is failed, which is an Error.

 start_kill()